 Pull up beside the car in front of the space where you intend to park.

 Look over your shoulder and reverse the car slowly.
-As the front of your car passes the rear bumper of the car your parking behind, turn the steering wheel towards the curb.
+As the front of your car passes the rear bumper of the car you're parking behind, turn the steering wheel towards the curb.

 Continue backing up slowly into the space while checking your mirrors.

 Once you get your car halfway into the space, turn the wheel away from the curb.